For years Murray Hartin has been making audiences laugh, cry and visualise the spoken word with his unique style of Australian storytelling.

 Through his extensive travels around Australia Muz has met a vast and varied collection of remarkable Australians.
 They are the inspiration for his stories.

-People like Northern Territory station-owner Billy Hayes, former world champion surfer Mark Richards and The Hog Whisperer, Scotty Parker, Muz’s mate from Queensland.
+People like the late Northern Territory station-owner and legend Billy Hayes, former world champion surfer Mark Richards and The Hog Whisperer, Scotty Parker, Muz’s mate from Queensland.

 His story “Rain From Nowhere”, written in February, 2007, addressing the issue of rural suicide, has touched the hearts of people Australia-wide.
 It is already being spoken of as one of the most significant pieces of Australian verse in recent memory.